LinuxInLondon/draft-documents/code-of-conduct.md

 * We have zero tolerance for abuse, harassment, or discrimination.
 * We respect people’s boundaries and identities.
 * We refrain from using language that can be considered oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
-* We avoid using offensive topics as a form of humour
+* We avoid using offensive topics as a form of humour.
 * We encourage all people to learn, grow, and thrive.
-* We actively work towards: Being a safe community Cultivating a network of support & encouragement for each other
+* We actively work towards: Being a safe community, cultivating a network of support & encouragement for each other.
-* Welcome responsible and varied forms of expression
+* Welcome responsible and varied forms of expression.
-* To be equally welcoming of opposing views to your own
+* To be equally welcoming of opposing views to your own.
-* Fully respect our Members, our Speakers, their respective Organisations, and Organising Staff, Host Facilities, and their property
+* Fully respect our Members, our Speakers, their respective Organisations, and Organising Staff, Host Facilities, and their property.

 #### We condemn:
 * Stalking